sean111/evofw/README.md

     $site->load($page, $action)
     ?>

+#Examples
+* [LoLStats](https://bitbucket.org/sean111/lolstats) - A site I built to display LoL data that I collect from LoLKing

 # License
 I am currently looking into which OS license I should put this under.
 Currently it's free to use as long as you don't sell the code.